magmukendi/my100daysOfCode.v.2/README.md

 ## Day 59/100 August 3rd 2022:

 **Today's Progress**: 2차원 배열.
-WHich is like a 2d array.
+Which is like a 2d array.
 I got to learn that when we use the ```len()``` method in a 2d array it return the number of rows.
 Also I was today's year old when I discovered that I can also use the following formula to add elements into an 2d array.

 ```
 arr = [